 Our Bible lesson today is about one of the disciples’ fishing trips.
 The story begins with Jesus preaching on the shore beside the Sea of Galilee.
 There was a huge crowd of people gathered around Him and they kept pressing closer so that they could hear Him better.
 Jesus noticed two empty boats at the water's edge where the fishermen were washing their nets.
 Jesus stepped into one of the boats and asked Simon, the boat’s owner, to move it out a little further from the shore.
 Then Jesus sat down in the boat and preached to the people from there.

 When Jesus had finished teaching, He said to Simon, "Move on out into the deep water and let down your nets to catch some fish."

 Simon answered Him, "Master, we have fished all night without catching a thing, but if You say so, I will let down my nets again."
 This time the nets came out of the water so full of fish that they began to break.
 They called for help and their fishing partners brought in another boat, and soon both boats were so full of fish that they were about to sink!

 When Simon saw what Jesus did, he was filled with awe and perhaps with fear to be in the presence of someone with so much power.
 He fell on his knees before Jesus.

 Jesus said to him, "There is nothing to fear.
 From now on you’ll be fishing for men and women."

 When they reached the shore, they pulled their boats up on the beach, left them, nets and all, and followed Jesus.

-Heavenly Father, just as Jesus called his early disciples to fish for people, he has called us to tell others about his love so that we might bring them into the Kingdom.
+Heavenly Father, just as Jesus called His early disciples to fish for people, He has called us to tell others about His love so that we might bring them into the Kingdom.
 Help us to be faithful to become fishers of people.
 Amen.